amir-arad/colyseus-mobx/README.md

 # colyseus-mobx

-a mobx view of colyseus state. dontinues the work in https://github.com/a-rts/colyseus-mobx
+a mobx view of colyseus state. continues the work in https://github.com/a-rts/colyseus-mobx

+## version support

+Written for Mobx 5.x, but should probably work with other Mobx versions.

+Due to breaking API changes in Colyseus, this version only supports Colyseus 0.14 and above (@colyseus/schema >= 1.0.2)

+## Pending support

+The schema types new to Colyseus 0.14 (CollectionSchema and SetSchema) are not yet supported. please open an issue if you would like to use them.

 ## Installation
 `npm install colyseus-mobx --save`